padamstx/spectral/README.md

 - [Using the command-line interface](https://meta.stoplight.io/docs/spectral/docs/guides/2-cli.md) - Quickest way to get going with Spectral is in the CLI.
 - [Using the JavaScript API](https://meta.stoplight.io/docs/spectral/docs/guides/3-javascript.md) - Access the _raw power_ of Spectral via the JS, or hey, TypeScript if you want.
 - [Custom Rulesets](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md) - Need something more than the core rulesets provide?
 Fancy building your own API Style Guide?
 Learn how to create a custom ruleset.
-- [Custom Functions](https://meta.stoplight.io/docs/spectral/docs/guides/5-custom-functions.md) - Rules can do absolutely anything, just write a little code.
+- [Custom Functions](https://meta.stoplight.io/docs/spectral/docs/guides/5-custom-functions.md) - Handle more advanced rules, by writing a little JavaScript/TypeScript and calling it as a function.

 ## ℹ️ Support